robnagler/robnagler.github.io/_posts/2021-11-17-Code-Breaker.md

 > did not have to be stored at extremely low temperatures.
 Moderna is also
 > using this technology to deliver CRISPR into human cells.

-> [k5949] Specifically, he decided to make and test a potential vaccine
+> [k5949] Specifically, [Zayner] decided to make and test a potential vaccine
-> that had been described that May in a Science paper by researchers at
+> that had been described that May in a __Science__ paper by researchers at
 > Harvard.

 > [k5952] With the recipe in hand, Zayner ordered the ingredients and went
 > to work.
+>
-From his garage lab in Oakland, just seven miles south of
+> From his garage lab in Oakland, just seven miles south of
 > Doudna's at Berkeley, Zayner launched a YouTube streaming course--named
 > Project McAfee, after the anti-virus software--so that others could
 > follow along and perform the experiments on themselves.
 "Biohackers can